-- j) An instructional day no less than 300 minutes of daily instruction or its weekly equivalent.
-All non-educational activities within 300-minute instructional day must be approved by the Superintendent's designee prior to occurrence.
-Lack of approval is considered non-compliance; - k) An annual educational service contract of 230 day student contact for PACE and 240 contact days for AMIkids, plus ten (10) teacher planning days.
-Programs will also participate in the District's early release training days; - l) Instructional personnel, including classroom teachers and ESE teachers, who have met certification requirements as set forth in Chapter 6A-4 of the State Board of Education rules, and paraprofessionals based on average daily attendance rates; - m) Staff developments for teachers in current instructional and behavior management methods; - n) ESE (Exceptional Student Education) services as determined by SBBC to include Speech Language Services (SLP), IEP (Individual Education Plan) implementation and monitoring, while maintaining ESE compliance.
-In the event the SBBC provides SLP services to an SBBC contracted provider, the contracted provider will be invoiced for the services and the provider shall submit payment to SBBC for said services; - o) ESOL (English Speakers of Other Languages) services to qualifying students, as outlined in the student's LEP (Limited English Proficiency) plan; - p) Accommodations to 504 (Section 504 of the Rehabilitation Act of 1973) students, as outlined in the student's 504 Plan; - q) Teachers with appropriate reading certification and/or endorsement to meet the needs of Level 1 and Level 2 middle and high school students, as outlined in the District's K-12 Comprehensive Reading Plan; and - r) SBBC shall provide a Principal, Assistant Principal, ESE Specialist, Guidance Counselor, Data Entry Clerk, Technology Specialist, the DJJ Contract Manager, Director of Accountability, and Reading Coach services that assist with the maintaining of Quality Improvement compliance, administrative oversight and other services as deemed appropriate or required by state law. - 2.20 Student Planning.
-SBBC shall develop a written IAP (Individual Academic Plan) that is age and grade appropriate for all non-ESE students based on each student's entry assessment, past records, and post-placement goals within 15 school days of student entry into the facility.
-For ESE students, SBBC shall develop IEP goals and objectives that directly relate to the student's identified academic and/or behavioral deficiencies and needs.
+- j) An instructional day no less than 300 minutes of daily instruction.
+The Superintendent's designee prior to occurrence must approve all non-educational activities within 300-minute instructional day.
+Lack of approval is considered non-compliance; and - k) An annual educational service contract of 230 day student contact for PACE and 240 contact days for AMIkids, plus ten (10) teacher planning days.
+Programs will also participate in the District's early release training days: - 1) Instructional personnel, including classroom teachers and ESE teachers, who have met certification requirements as set forth in Chapter 6A-4 of the State Board of Education rules, and paraprofessionals based on average daily attendance rates; and - m) Staff developments for teachers in current instructional and behavior management methods: - n) ESE (Exceptional Student Education) services as determined by SBBC to include Speech Language Services (SLP), IEP (Individual Education Plan) implementation and monitoring, while maintaining ESE compliance.
+In the event the SBBC provides SLP services to an SBBC contracted provider, the contracted provider will be invoiced for the services and the provider shall submit payment to SBBC for said services:

+- o) ESOL (English Speakers of Other Languages) services to qualifying students, as outlined in the student's English Language Learner (ELL) plan; and - p) Accommodations to 504 (Section 504 of the Rehabilitation Act of 1973) students, as outlined in the student's 504 Plan; and - q) Teachers with appropriate reading certification and/or endorsement to meet the needs of Level 1 and Level 2 middle and high school students, as outlined in the District's K-12 Comprehensive Reading Plan; and - r) SBBC shall provide a Principal, Assistant Principal, ESE Specialist, Guidance Counselor, Data Entry Clerk, Technology Specialist, the DJJ Contract Manager.
+Director of Accountability, and Reading Coach services that assist with the maintaining of Quality Improvement compliance, administrative oversight and other services as deemed appropriate or required by state law. - Student Planning.
+SBBC shall develop a written Progress Monitoring Plan (PMP) that is age and grade appropriate for all students in DJJ prevention, residential, or day treatment programs no later than three (3) school days after the administration of the entry assessment.
+This plan shall be based on each student's entry assessment and past educational history.
+For ESE students, SBBC shall also develop IEP goals and objectives that directly relate to the student's identified academic and/or behavioral deficiencies and needs.
 SBBC shall document the initiation of ESE services as soon as a student's ESE status is made known, not to exceed 11 school days of student entry.
 SBBC shall provide instruction and access to career, employability and secondary opportunities.
 SBBC shall support youth treatment goals established by DJJ and provide feedback on educational and behavioral progress as requested.
-SBBC's representative shall review student's academic progress toward achieving the content of their goals and objectives in IAP's, IEP's and transition plans.
+SBBC's representative shall review student's academic progress toward achieving the content of their goals and objectives in PMPs.
+IEP's and transition plans.
 DJJ and SBBC will work collaboratively to schedule treatment team, transition and exit meetings to accommodate and encourage attendance so that all treatment goals are met.
 At a minimum, SBBC shall participate in treatment team, transition and exit meetings by providing feedback on agreed upon forms.

-2.21 Parental Involvement.
+Student records (including educational records contained in the commitment packet) will be accessed by the educational staff upon a student's entry into the program. - 2.19 Parental Involvement.
 Where feasible, SBBC shall involve parents in efforts to improve the educational achievement of their child or youth and prevent the further involvement of such child or youth in delinquent activities.

-2.22 Student Assessment and Evaluation.
+2.20 Student Assessment and Evaluation.
 All parties agree: